gaconkzk/humm/README.md

     - i'm using .0, too lazy to change to .6, so not sure about .6

->Remember that any changes in 3rd versions will lot of big compabilities issues so that you can't build, can't import project ... lot of shitty things
+>Remember that any changes in 3rd versions will creates lot of big compabilities issues so that you can't build, can't import project ... lot of shitty things

 *TBC*